Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Results

 Figure \ref{fig:deltaV_S5e4} shows the time evolution of the magnetic flux for simulations with $S = 5 \times 10^4$, resolution $h^{-1} = 4096$, and different amplitudes of the initial random velocity perturbation, $\delta v = \{10^{-3}, 10^{-2}, 10^{-1}\} \, V_A$.
 The initial reconnection rate is $V_{\text{rec}}/V_A = 0.008$ in all cases.
 The differences arise from the amplitude of the perturbation: for $\delta v/V_A = 10^{-1}$ (red curve), the first plasmoids appear at $t \sim 0.6 \, t_A$, after which the reconnection rate increases to $0.012$.
 For $\delta v/V_A = 10^{-2}$ (orange), this transition occurs at $t \sim 1.0 \, t_A$, and for $\delta v/V_A = 10^{-3}$ (blue) it is delayed until $t \sim 2.6 \, t_A$.
 Unless otherwise specified, we adopt $\delta v = 10^{-2} \, V_A$ as the standard amplitude of the initial random perturbation.

-By plotting the time evolution of the magnetic flux for the simulations with different Lundquist numbers where convergence is achieved (i.e., $\delta/h > 10$), we obtain Fig. \ref{fig:depS_well_resolved}.
-It should be noted that, for $S = 2 \times 10^5$ (black curve), the resolution of $h^{-1} = 32768$ only marginally resolves the current sheet.
-In this case, plasmoid passages interfere with the computed magnetic flux—evidenced by the small bumps in the black curve—and consequently affect the inferred reconnection rate.
+By plotting the time evolution of the magnetic flux for simulations with different Lundquist numbers in the range $S = 2 \times 10^3$ to $2 \times 10^5$, for which convergence is achieved (i.e., $\delta/h > 10$) \giovani{and no plasmoid merging occurs,} we obtain Figure ~\ref{fig:depS_well_resolved}.
+It should be noted that, for $S = 2 \times 10^5$ (black curve), the resolution of $h^{-1} = 32768$ \giovani{also} resolves the current sheet, \giovani{ since $\delta \approx 2.24 \times 10^{-3}$ satisfies the threshold condition, where $\delta / h \approx 72$}. \giovani{However, in} this case, plasmoid passages interfere with the computed magnetic flux -- evidenced by the \giovani{very} small bumps in the black curve -- and consequently \giovani{minimally} affect the inferred reconnection rate.
+Notably, as the Lundquist number increases and plasmoid formation becomes more frequent, plasmoids crossing the line $x = 0$ can produce more frequent negative instantaneous derivatives in the measured reconnection rate.

+\giovani{Complementing Figure~\ref{fig:depS_well_resolved}, Figure~\ref{fig:bflux_tearing_S3e5_5e5} shows the time evolution of the magnetic flux for two other simulations that reach the nonlinear tearing-mode regime, with $S=3.3\times10^5$ and $5\times10^5$.
+In the latter case, the uniform grid also has $h^{-1}=65536$, corresponding to $\delta/h\sim92$.
+For these high-$S$ runs, we observe the onset of nonlinear tearing at $t\sim0.6,t_A$ and a rapid saturation of the reconnection rate at $V_\text{rec}/V_A\sim0.01$ (see also Figure~\ref{fig:vrec_error_S3e5}).}

-Subsequently, by taking the time derivative of the curves in Fig. \ref{fig:depS_well_resolved} and normalizing according to Eq. (\ref{eq:vrec_kowal09_thiswork}), we obtain the average reconnection rates as a function of the Lundquist number, shown in \ref{fig:Average_Vrec_depS-13}.
+Subsequently, by taking the time derivative of the curves in Figures \ref{fig:depS_well_resolved} and \ref{fig:bflux_tearing_S3e5_5e5}, and normalizing according to Eq. (\ref{eq:vrec_kowal09_thiswork}), we obtain the average reconnection rates as a function of the Lundquist number, shown in Figure \ref{fig:Average_Vrec_depS-13}.